- This event has passed.

-ASLI SW event- Appropriate casting for public events; tips for interpreters
+ASLI SW presents- Appropriate casting for public events; tips for interpreters

-The SWM are delighted to be hosting this online discussion for regional members to address the following important topic;
+The SWM are delighted to be hosting this online discussion for ASLI members to address the following important topic;

 In performance interpreting and public events there is an obvious disparity, with hardly any non-white interpreters visible on these platforms.
 How do we redress this balance, especially for events and performances that a Black or Brown interpreters would be more culturally appropriate for?